British judge set to rule on extradition of WikiLeaks’ Julian Assange to U.S.

 In a series of hearings over the past year, Assange’s lawyers have argued before British Magistrate Vanessa Baraitser that the Trump administration is targeting the 49-year-old Australian for “purely political” reasons.

-The Assange legal team and its witnesses contend that his prosecution upends protections for journalists and publishers and that he would be denied a fair trial in a U.S. court, in part because he is a foreigner and an outspoken, anti-authority figure.
+The Assange legal team and its witnesses contend that his prosecution upends protections for journalists and publishers and that he would be denied a fair trial in a U.S. court, in part because he is a foreigner and an outspoken anti-authority figure.

 To counter the extradition request, Assange’s British lawyers also presented witnesses to testify that their client suffers from Asperger’s syndrome, that his mental health is “fragile” and that he is at “high risk of suicide.”